SENATOR JIM MOLAN AO DSC

 My passion is strategy because well thought-out strategy is the road to success.
 I have significant experience as a real-world strategist.
 I worked at the ‘strategic level’ in Iraq as well as the level where operations and tactics came together.
 My ability to think strategically was the key to co-authoring the border control policy.
 I have been a consultant to the Israeli Government as one of several international generals preparing strategic assessments on key Middle East security issues.
 My principal objective as a senator is to encourage government to produce a National Security Strategy for Australia, to guide us through the challenges of our post-COVID world and our new strategic environment.

-My wife, Anne, and I have four children and four grandchildren.
+My wife, Anne, and I have four children and five grandchildren.
 We live at Royalla, on the edge of the beautiful Monaro high country region of NSW.
 I have been a member of my local volunteer firefighting brigade for many years, as well as flying as a civilian helicopter rescue, police and firefighting pilot, I gave evidence on crisis management to the 2009 Victorian Fires Royal Commission, and I used my knowledge of aerial firefighting as a director of the National Aerial Firefighting Centre.
 I have seen first-hand the devastation wreaked by the Black Summer bushfires on my community, and working for their continued recovery is my most immediate priority.

 Thank you for visiting my website.
 If you have any feedback for me, or wish to discuss a particular issue, please contact me here.
 I promise to you, during my time in the Senate I will strive to promote the interests and concerns of NSW, and use my platform to address critical issues that affect all Australians.